cgabriel5/eventjs/README.md

 ➜ **instance.namespace(`namespace`)** &mdash; The namespace the events should be under.

 - `namespace` (`String`, _Required_)
-    - **Note**: Namespace can be nested.
+    - **Note**: Namespace may be nested.
 Just use dots to separate each namespace.
 - **Returns** instance.

 ```js